Mythikos/squelch/README.md

 * Modified how the BlackoutSetupFragment handles the start date and end date assignments.
 * Added Firebase Crashlytics sdk
 * Added Firebase Performance sdk
+* Added scrolling to the backout details dialog.